 Put into practice here is an example lesson plan from a wiki’s induction.

-I am a senior assessor and mentor for the CMALT process and have marked around 6 portfolios.
+I was a senior assessor and mentor for the CMALT process and have marked around 6 portfolios.
 I have also acted as a mentor for individuals within UWE undertaking the process especially helping them understand the process.
 I often think doing this is the closest I get to CPD.
 I really focus on constructive feedback for individuals, especially referrals.
 I really enjoy being a lead assessor with newer assessors as they are either really hawkish or really dovish and it’s really enjoyable to show them ‘behind the curtain’.

 Other evidence includes: